ToneDexter II Support

 The reason bypass can sound louder is because the direct pickup frequency content is different than with the WaveMap, and our ears are more sensitive to some frequencies than to others.
 The input gain can of course be adjusted, but the difference in perceived level will still remain.

-In software version 1.2 and above there will be a provision to trim the WaveMap gain which will eliminate this concern.
+In software version 1.2 and above there is a provision to trim the WaveMap gain which will eliminate this concern.
+Tap the WaveMap button, the adjust the WaveMap trim control.

 The WaveMap sounds thin or hollow?